eag1ex/walle/readme.md

 ### Walle
 #### [ Developed by Eaglex ](http://eaglex.net)

 ##### LICENSE
 * LICENCE: CC BY-NC-ND
 * SOURCE: _(https://creativecommons.org/licenses/by-nc-nd/4.0/)_

+#### Install
+To instal run `npm i`
+- Set your nodejs and npm to versions specified in `package.json`
+- To run code/lint: `npm run lint:install` then `npm run lint`

+#### Start
+There are two ways to run this app, _after you installed it_:
+1. Run `npm link`, and you got access to  `/$ walle RW15RW1` etc
+2. Run `node start RW15RW1` etc
+- Application executes from ./libs/execute.js
+- To enable memory state from previous cli execution, set `{memory:true}` in ./libs/execute.js

 #### About
+- Learn Walle how to walk with cli commands
 Tells app/robot to move via cli commands